Marco-Sahagun/C-Attitude-Math-Library/README.md

 **Background**

 This library was developed  from Steve Dumble's course on attitude representation.
 It aims to provide a robust tool for engineers, game developers, and 3D graphics programmers working with 3D rotations and orientations.
-I would highly recommend this course.
+I would highly recommend this course to anybody who fits the previously mentioned profile.
 I plan to take more of his courses.